 Slings can either be made of a band of fabric (like a pouch sling) or a long piece of fabric looped by a large ring (a ring sling).
-Although I've never used either kind myself, I have heard that lots of moms love these types of slings for both smaller babies and toddlers.
-The two that were most recommended to me were the Sakura Bloom (which I think looks beautiful) and the Peanut Shell.
+I have loved using a sling with baby number three.
+I have the sling from Wildbird but two others that I’ve heard recommended are the Sakura Bloom (which I think looks beautiful) and the Peanut Shell.

 There are other types of carriers for larger babies and children, like backpack carriers, but since you can’t use those in the early baby days I didn’t include them in this post.

 Did you wear your baby or do you plan to?
 What is your favorite carrier or way to wear baby?